0x7ffc/0x7ffc.github.io/_posts/2020-09-20-funny-short-algorithms.md

 ## Jay Kadane's Algorithm

-At first let's see the problem: given an integer array `nums`, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
+Let's see the problem first: given an integer array `nums`, find the contiguous subarray (containing at least one number) which has the largest sum and return its sum.
 A naive $O(n^3)$ solution would be iterating through all the subarrays.
 We can optimize to $O(n^2)$ by using prefix sum.
 Upon further inspection, we can come up with this $O(n)$ solution:

 1. Let `S` be the prefix sum: `s[i] == nums[0]+nums[1]+...+nums[i]`.
 2. Given `r`, we want to find such `l <= r`, so that `s[r]-s[l-1]` is maximal, clearly we need `s[l-1]` to be minimum of `s[0..r-1]`.
-3. Better yet, we don't actually need to build `S`, we just need the current prefix sum and the minium prefix sum before it.
+3. Better yet, we don't actually need to build `S`, we just need the current prefix sum and the minimum prefix sum before it.

 ```ruby
 def max_sub_array_a(nums)